How Strong Is The American Army - No.1 Militaries In The World and Fact-Check

 Crew-served weapons

-The M240 is the U.S. Army's standard Medium Machine Gun.[166]
-The M2 heavy machine gun is generally used as a vehicle-mounted machine gun.
-In the same way, the 40 mm MK 19 grenade machine gun is mainly used by motorized units.
+The M240 is the standard Medium Machine Gun used by the U.S. Army.[166]
+Typically, the M2 heavy machine gun is installed on a vehicle.
+Motorized units are the primary users of the 40 mm MK 19 grenade machine gun.

 Vehicles

-The U.S. Army's principal artillery weapons are the M109A6 Paladin self-propelled howitzer and the M270 Multiple Launch Rocket System (MLRS), both mounted on tracked platforms and assigned to heavy mechanized units.
+The M109A6 self-propelled howitzer and the M270 Multiple Launch Rocket System (MLRS), both mounted on tracked platforms and attached to heavy mechanized units, are the main artillery weapons in the U.S. Army's arsenal.

 Armed forces of the United States - Statistics